melezhik/chef-plugin/README.md

 # what it does

  1) Connect to remote host with given ssh login using ssh public-key authentication schema.
- 2) Run chef-client on this host with chef json file generated from template.
+ 2) Run chef-client on this host, optionally with chef json file generated from template.

 # features
 - chef json file generated from custom ERB template